oscarhealth/style-guides/python.rst

 Naming
 ------

 - Use a single underscore prefix to denote protected access.
+Reserve this for cases where use of something is *dangerous* to the user, as opposed to merely not a meaningful part of the public API surface.
+If you want to express a public export, do so via ``__all__``, as that is more appropriate in the Python ecosystem.

 - Use a double underscore prefix to denote private access (and effect name mangling).